+2. Second Stage

-- 2. Second Stage: The next stage of burning, the secondary stage, is the period when the wood gives off flammable gases which burn above the fuel with bright flames.
+The next stage of burning, the secondary stage, is the period when the wood gives off flammable gases which burn above the fuel with bright flames.
 During this stage of burning it is very important that the flames be maintained and not allowed to go out.
 This will ensure the cleanest possible fire.

-If the flames tend to go out, it is set too low for your burning conditions.
-The air control located at the upper right hand corner is used to adjust for burn rates.
-This is called the Burn Rate Air Control (Figure 10.1). - Final Stage: The final stage of burning is the charcoal stage.
+3. Final Stage

+The final stage of burning is the charcoal stage.
 This occurs when the flammable gases have been mostly burned and only charcoal remains.
 This is a naturally clean portion of the burn.
 The coals burn with hot blue flames.

 It is very important to reload your appliance while enough lively hot coals remain in order to provide the amount of heat needed to dry and rekindle the next load of wood.
-It is best to open the Burn Rate Air and Start-Up Air Controls before reloading.
+It is best to activate the start-up air control before reloading (Figure 11.1).
 This livens up the coal bed and reduces excessive emissions (opacity/smoke).
 Open door slowly so that ash or smoke does not exit appliance through opening.
 You should also break up any large chunks and distribute the coals so that the new wood is laid on hot coals.
 Air quality is important to all of us, and if we choose to use wood to heat our homes we should do so responsibly.
 To do this we need to learn to burn our appliances in the cleanest way possible.
 Doing this will allow us to continue using our wood appliances for many years to come.